- Data Protection Policy (410KB)

 GDPR roles and employees

-Dewhurst st Mary has designated Chris Robinson as our Data Protection Officer and is working in collaboration with Herts for Learning to develop and implement our roadmap for complying with the new data protection Regulation.
+Dewhurst st Mary has designated Pauline Orchard as our Data Protection Officer and is working in collaboration with Herts for Learning to develop and implement our roadmap for complying with the new data protection Regulation.
 The team are responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR readiness, identifying any gap areas and implementing the new policies, procedures and measures.

 Dewhurst st Mary understands that continuous employee awareness and understanding is vital to the continued compliance of the GDPR and have involved our employees in our preparation plans.
 We have implemented an employee communication programme .